Fiscal Year 2024 (FY24) State Budget

 Contact your state legislators today!
-Urge them to support additional funding for domestic violence services and prevention in the FY23 State Budget:
+Urge them to support additional funding for domestic violence services in the FY24 State Budget:

 NJ 2022-2023 Legislative Session